snok/django-guid/docs/settings.rst

 * **Type**: ``boolean``

 Whether the :code:`GUID_HEADER_NAME` should be validated or not.
-If the GUID sent to through the header is not a valid GUID (:code:`uuid.uuid4`).
+If set to :code:`True` incoming headers which are not a valid GUID (:code:`uuid.uuid4`), will be replaced with a new one.

 RETURN_HEADER